 Boko Haram Massacres Hundreds of Civilians

-Boko Haram was responsible for the brutal deaths of more than 400 people in and around Maiduguri in northeast Nigeria in February and early March.
+Boko Haram was responsible for the brutal deaths of more than 400 people in and around Maiduguri in northeast Nigeria in February and early March 2014.
 Among its victims were children watching a soccer match and dozens of male students at a public college in Yobe State, many of whom were burned or shot to death.
-The group was also blamed for a rush-hour bomb set off at a bus station in Nyanya, a city on the outskirts of the capital, Abuja, that killed more than 70 people.
-The fundamentalist Islamist sect views public education as blasphemous.
-The army and President Goodluck Jonathan were widely criticized for their inability to curb the violence at the hands of Boko Haram.
+The group was also blamed for a rush-hour bomb set off in April at a bus station in Nyanya, a city on the outskirts of the capital, Abuja, that killed more than 70 people.

 U.S. State Dept. Country Notes: Nigeria